Overview

 So, how does this oversight occur?
 Engineers might mistakenly commit sensitive data, assuming a temporary need or deeming it safe within a private repository.
 At times, they might commit secrets with plans to remove them later.
 However, even after deleting these secrets or updating files, their historical records persist in Git logs.

-To access the logs, use the git log command.
+command.
 This displays all commits along with their messages.
 Scanning for messages like ‘updated API key’ can quickly reveal sensitive data.

 git log

-Basic log access with grep
+Basic Log access with Grep

-grep, a robust command-line utility, pairs effectively with git log to pinpoint sensitive details:
+, a robust command-line utility, pairs effectively with git log

 git log -p -i --grep=password